 This is one of the reasons why regularly wet dusting your home and just generally keeping it clean is a relatively easy way to decrease your toxin exposure.

 But… a lot of household cleaning products contain problematic ingredients, too!
-So in this article, we’re going to talk about some of the most common toxic ingredients to watch out for in all-purpose cleaners and then give you our favorite brands for non-toxic cleaning products that you can feel safe using.
+So in this article, I’m talking about some of the most common toxic ingredients to watch out for in all-purpose cleaners and then give you our favorite brands for non-toxic cleaning products that you can feel safe using.

 This article contains affiliate links, which means we may earn a commission if you decide to make a purchase.
 As always, all recommendations are genuine and meet our standards.